paulhibbitts/docsify-this-multiple-page-site/README.md

 5. Tap the **View as Standalone Page** button to view your Markdown files as a web site

-You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsfy-This Web Page Builder.
+You can further customize the appearance of your web pages by tapping on the **Show More Page Options »** link in the Docsfy-This Web Page Builder.

 Docsify-This Examples
 ---